 How To Get To Gufufoss Waterfall

-Gufufoss is about 430 miles (700 km) from Reykjavik, way off in eastern Iceland, but it’s a short detour from the Ring Road.
+Gufufoss is located about 700 kilometers (430 miles) from Reykjavik, way off in eastern Iceland, but it’s a short detour from the Ring Road.

 You don’t need 4 wheel drive to visit Gufufoss; any 2 wheel drive vehicle can reach the parking lot, where it’s just a 5 minute walk to the waterfall.